pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

 This will get a single installation of bind9 up and running for a local lab.

 This was done with a Nonexistent DNS name and can’t use commercial encryption certificates.
-But the easiset way to fix that is register a domain name and use a subdomain name `internal` such that `internal.example.com` would be used for internal dns routing.
+But the easiest way to fix that is register a domain name and use a subdomain name `internal` such that `internal.example.com` would be used for internal dns routing.
 But in this example we are using a nonexistent domain.

 This was done on raspberry pi 3, but should work on other environments which have bind9 and are debian based.